 CEB’s AccessLaw™ Program is available to the students, faculty, and staff of any California law school approved by the American Bar Association (ABA) or the California State Bar’s Committee of Bar Examiners (CALS), as well as select paralegal programs.

 Current law and paralegal students who join the AccessLaw Program retain their program membership throughout their studies and 18 months post-graduation.

-Full-time staff, librarians, and faculty are entitled to free access to both Practitioner and the CLE Passport as long as they remain employed by a qualifying law school.
+Full-time staff and faculty who join the AccessLaw Program retain their program membership as long as they remain employed by a qualifying school.